mongodb-labs/drivers-atlas-testing/docs/source/installing-running-locally.rst

 creation is very time consuming and can take up to 10 minutes.
 To ameliorate the situation, the ``run-one`` command supports a ``--no-delete`` flag that prevents the deletion of the cluster at the end of a test run::

-  $ astrolabe spec-tests run-one ... --no-delete
+  $ astrolabe atlas-tests run-one ... --no-delete

 Using this flag with a given test file and static ``--cluster-name-salt`` value helps significantly reduce waiting times between successive test runs (you will still need to wait for the cluster to be reconfigured to the initial